-Code of Ethics
+Code of Conduct

-Sasol maintains a Code of Ethics that prohibits the use of slavery or human trafficking in its direct supply chain.
+Sasol maintains a Code of Conduct that prohibits the use of slavery or human trafficking in its direct supply chain.
 Sasol does not tolerate unacceptable treatment of workers such as exploitation of children, physical punishment, or involuntary servitude.

 Sasol expects its contractors and customers to uphold the same standards.
 Suppliers are expected to comply with all applicable laws and regulations including those prohibiting slavery or human trafficking as addressed by the California Transparency in Supply Chains Act of 2010.

 Sasol will continue to update its policies and procedures as needed to ensure that it has appropriate safeguards against any mistreatment of persons involved in its direct supply chain.